 Five Bagatelles is a set of five movements in which dance forms predominate.
 In each, at least two different dances play and collide, to dramatic effect.
 Each of the five instruments is featured in a virtuosic solo capacity throughout the work.
 There are many diverse influences to the piece, from 1930s swing to mid-European traditional dances, and even a tongue-in-cheek harmonisation of an imagined Church of England hymn.

-By Jemima Bannitt, in the programme for the world premiere by Radius at Wigmore Hall, 20th April 2007
+by Jemima Bannitt, in the programme for the first performance, given by Radius at Wigmore Hall, 20th April 2007

 In Tim Benjamin’s Five Bagatelles, the listener is taken on a journey through the composer’s personal musical memory.
 Dramatic, terse, and often amusing, the five movements provide an acerbic commentary on music as diverse as folk idioms – Bartók and Dvořák here, not Vaughan Williams and Henry Wood – and mid-20th century modernism, 1930s swing and Romantic elegy.
 These idioms, however, are not encountered with a straight face.
 The music is twisted, turned, and the composition subversive, tongue-in-cheek; unlikely combinations are found side-by-side or even on top of each other.
 The music is dissected and questioned, half-remembered and re-heard.